francois-codes/ReactEurope2019/README.md

 1. clone this repo
 2. run `yarn` to install dependencies
 3. run `yarn pod:update` to install pods

+### How to run the app

-4. run `yarn ios` to run on the simulator
+On iOS, simply run `yarn ios` to run on the simulator.
+On Android, you need to do the following :

+- run `yarn start` to start the RN packager
+- run `adb reverse TCP:8081 TCP:8081` to proxy the RN packager port to the emulator or device
+- open android studio and start the app on the emulator / device.

 ### How does it work